xavierxeon/CertAdmin/README.md

 * create a self-signed openssl authority certificate (if you do not have one)
 * form this CA: create a certificate you can use for your webserver
 * form this CA: create client PKC12 certificates and passwords you can distribute to the users of your webservice
-* be used purely from the command line tool, but it also provides a gui (written in pyside2)
+* be used purely as acommand line tool, but it also provides a gui (written in pyside2 and QML)

 ## This tool does not: